alma/alma-woocommerce-gateway/readme.txt

 You can find more documentation on our [website](https://docs.almapay.com/docs/woocommerce)

 == Changelog ==

+= 5.0.0 =
+* feat: In Page checkout
+* feat: Separate the gateways in the checkout page

 = 4.3.3 =
 * fix: prevent to call Eligibility api with an amount to 0